JOIN LOGIN JOIN

 Enter the Knight Destrier, a Bellatus-class Imperial Knight pattern and the first new Knight since the Armiger (not just a new upgrade kit like the Defender).

-Knight DestrierThe Knight Destrier is a Bellatus-class Knight prized for speed and grace, and it gets there by slimming down the chassis and bolting two large rocket boosters to the back of its carapace.
-This also clears up some long-standing rumors about Imperial Knights joining AdMech in the new narrative campaign (which also means the rest of those rumors may be true.)
+Knight DestrierThe Destrier is a Bellatus-class Knight prized for speed and grace, and it gets there by slimming down the chassis and bolting two large rocket boosters to the back of its carapace.
+It also cleared up some long-standing rumors about Imperial Knights joining AdMech in the new Eye if Terror narrative campaign.

-Back to the Knight, those boosters are not just for show, either.
+But, back to the Knight, those boosters are not just for show, either.
 The thrust is so aggressive that the design needs counterweights on the legs to keep the whole thing from turning into a very expensive backflip.
-That detail alone tells you the vibe: this Knight is built to move like it has somewhere to be.
+So that tells you this Knight is built to move as if it has somewhere to be.

 Knight Destrier scale guide to other models

 The Destrier’s Bellatus chassis is described as slightly shorter than a Questoris-class knight, but still significantly larger than an armiger.
-Translation: you’re not trading down into a “cute little Knight.”
-You’re getting a proper center-piece war engine that just happens to move like it downs energy drinks for breakfast.
+So the Destrier is a proper center-piece war engine that just happens to move like it downs energy drinks for breakfast.

 Knight Destrier: Weapons Loadout